thisislawatts/example-jobs/Salesforce Administrator.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

+<p><strong>Location: Boston or US Remote</strong></p>
-<p><span style="font-weight: 400;">We’re looking for a highly effective, proven Salesforce Administrator to join our IT organisation to support Snyk’s Sales and Marketing departments during this period of hyper-growth.
-A solid foundation in a breadth of Sales, Customer Success and Marketing business processes is essential for this role.
-Also as a core member of the delivery team, we are searching for a flexible person who learns quickly, has previous experience supporting a global Sales and Marketing organisation on a variety of applications, including Salesforce, Marketo and various Sales tooling.</span></p>
+<p><span style="font-weight: 400;">We’re looking for a highly effective, proven GTM Salesforce Administrator to join our IT organization to support Snyk’s Sales and Marketing departments during this period of hyper-growth.
+A solid foundation in a breadth of Sales, Customer Success and Marketing business processes is essential for this role.&nbsp; Also as a core member of the delivery team, we are searching for a flexible person who learns quickly, has previous experience supporting a global Sales and Marketing organization on a variety of applications, including Salesforce, Marketo and various Sales tooling.</span></p>
 <p><span style="font-weight: 400;">You will partner with the business to create and deliver scalable solutions and automate core business processes across all areas in Salesforce.&nbsp; Your primary responsibility will be to provide administrator support for all the support cases and bugs coming into the Salesforce support queue.&nbsp;</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>